-Government transfers, which include legislative grants, are recognized in the consolidated financial statements in the period in which events giving rise to the transfer occur, providing the transfers are authorized, any eligibility criteria have been met and reasonable estimates of the amount can be made.
-If government transfers contain stipulations which give rise to a liability, they are deferred and recognized in revenue when the stipulations are met.
+Government grants are recognized in the consolidated financial statements in the period in which events giving rise to the transfer occur, providing the grants are authorized, any eligibility criteria have been met and reasonable estimates of the amount can be made.
+If government grants contain stipulations which give rise to a liability, they are deferred and recognized in revenue when the stipulations are met.

-Budget figures
+(i) Budget figures: